RafaelPereira94/phyta-cli/README.md

 **Usage example:**

-In order to run PhytA-cli from command line you must add on the folder **trees**, the metrics that will be used, the trees and their types.
+In order to run PhytA-cli from command line, you must specify,the metrics that will be used, the trees and their types.
 Each one in a different file.
 All the metrics, trees and tree types are separated by `$` character.

 **Tree file:**